 Contrary to many Physiotherapists, we treat our members with care and evidence-based treatments that go beyond simply applying heat and pads.
 At MYo Lab, by stretching and strengthening—addressing weaknesses and dysfunction—we move in order to keep you moving.

 During your first visit with your Physiotherapist, we will gain insight on your health history in order to uncover the underlying cause of your pain.
-Then, after an individualized movement assessment and examination, your Physiotherapist will determine how to correct your dysfunction, and develop your treatment plan to help you move forward with your life.
+Then, after an individualized movement assessment and examination, your Physiotherapist will determine how to correct your dysfunction, and develop your care plan to help you move forward with your life.

 Lydia has dabbled in more sports than we want to list here, and her injuries from them are what drew her to a career in physical therapy.
 Currently, her favourite sport is picking up heavy things and putting them down.